Business Finance (11215.2)

 Special assessment requirements

 It is recommended that students attend all lectures and tutorials.
-However there is no mark for attendance.
+Also see 5b above.

-Attendance is not compulsory, but the unit has been designed on the assumption of face-to-face delivery and learning principles and so students who do not attend regular classes will be disadvantaged in terms of learning and feedback.
+Attendance is not compulsory, but the unit has been designed on the assumption of face-to-face delivery and learning principles and so students who do not attend/ listen to the regular classes will be disadvantaged in terms of learning and feedback.

 Required IT skills

 You are assumed to have adequate skills in the use of calculator, computer, word-processing, spreadsheet modelling and internet browsing.
-You are also assumed to be familiar with LearnOnline.
+You are also assumed to be familiar with Canvas site/LearnOnline.
 If you feel you do not have adequate skills, please discuss the matter with the unit convener.

 Work placement, internships or practicums